Home

 Care of Taro and Corn Poppy

-Care of Taro and Corn Poppy include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Corn Poppy pruning is done Cut or pinch the stems, Remove damaged leaves and Remove deadheads.
+Care of Taro and Corn Poppy include pruning, fertilizers, watering etc. Taro pruning is done and Corn Poppy pruning is done Cut or pinch the stems, Remove damaged leaves and Remove deadheads.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Corn Poppy needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants